resilient-http/specification/README.md

 ## Discovery server API

-The following API must be implemented by any of the discovery server which uses Resilient
+The following API must be implemented by any of the discovery server consumed by Resilient

 ### Request

 Resilient will perform a HTTP request to the configured discovery servers in order to retrieve the service servers URLs.

-It could perform a request to a custom path, transport any HTTP header and use any verb.
+It could perform a request to a custom path, transport any HTTP header and use any HTTP verb.
-Resilient it's really flexible and configurable to define how the discovery request should be performed
+Resilient it's really flexible and configurable to define how the discovery request should be performed from the client

 Discovery servers must be always a valid URL, including the protocol schema